 As previously reported by Patch,

-Donations can me made directly to the City of Town and Country or the Town and Country Historical Society.
+Donations can me made directly to the city or the Town and Country Historical Society.

 Read Related Story: